oyewoledavid/Laravel-LAMP-Deployment/documentation.md

 4. Clone a PHP application from Github
 5. Configure Apache web server and MySQL
 Here is a copy of my bash script [deployment.sh](deployment.sh)
+I used functions throughout the script for modularity and reusabilty purpose.

 ## CONFIGURING ANSIBLE
 Now that the bash script is ready, the next step is to configure our ansible so that we can execute our script on the slave node.
 In order to do this i took the following steps on the master node.